Chuksremi15/pop-up-store/README.md

 for contract test file.
 Link to original directory when extension was created from

-To get a use monument extended font attached to the extension, add
+This extension is shipped with a really cool monument extended, to use add the code below to the extend object inside theme object of your tailwind.config.js

 ```javascript
 fontFamily: {